The Great Subaru Intercooler Test

 We have been using Innovate Products for a while now and like a lot of our other testing, we continue to support and utilize their superior products.
 The DL-32, TC4, and LC-1 are the 3 items we use to capture the data that you see below.

 The DL-32 is a Data Logging system that can read and log up to 32 channels of data.
-IT has on board logging capabilities using an SD card which is very handy for road/track tuning.
-This unit itself logs boost, a temp sensor, RPM, and a few other 0-5 volt signals with lateral G and accel G sensor.
+It has on-board logging capabilities using an SD card which is very handy for road/track tuning.
+This unit itself logs boost, temperature, RPM, and a few other 0-5 volt signals with lateral G and accel G sensor.
 The TC-4 thermocoupler module plugs into the "IN" serial port along with the Wideband 02 sensor.

-Once setup the Innovate stuff is pretty cool and can provide a very clear picture of what is going on in your engine.
+Once setup, the Innovate stuff is pretty cool and can provide a very clear picture of what is going on in your engine.
 Below is an example of the data we gathered.
-Besides in the graph form below, the data can be plotted against a custom built map.
+In the graph below, the data can be plotted against a custom built map.
 This is very useful when mapping an ECU.

 Before we show our data, some important notes about the dyno and how we use it.
-The fans we fans we were using is a constant velocity type.
-This doesn't replicate real wind speed that you would see on the road, but it does provide a constant air flow.
+The fans we were using is a constant velocity type; this doesn't replicate real wind speed that you would see on the road, but it does provide a constant airflow.
 All the intercoolers will function better on the road compared to the dyno.
-The differences in how intercoolers work or cool the charge, will still be seen with these consistent parameters.
-On that note, both Top mounted intercoolers were tested using the hood closed and using the OEM seal to direct the air through the IC.
+The differences in how intercoolers work or cool the charge will still be seen with these consistent parameters.
+On that note, both top mounted intercoolers were tested using the hood closed and using the OEM seal to direct the air through the intercooler.
 This provides as close to a real world result as possible with our fans.
-Some people put the fan directly on the intercooler, and while this does work, it makes for almost too much air flow at lower RPM's.
-Then out on the road (at lower RPM's) the car may not run as well as it did on the dyno.
+Some people put the fan directly on the intercooler, and while this does work, it makes for almost too much airflow at lower RPMs.
+Then out on the road (at lower RPMs) the car may not run as well as it did on the dyno.

-Ambient temp for the day was varying depending on if we look at the Ambient temp probe or the actual temp.
-The outside temp of the car was 65F according to the outside temp gauge.
+Ambient temperature for the day was varying depending on if we look at the ambient temperature probe or the actual temp.
+The outside temperature of the car was 65F according to the outside temperature gauge.
 Also since there was no tuning done since the last Test and Tune, and there was now a header installed.
 The AFR's were slightly richer.
-With that said there was still very good gains from the header (roughly 10-15WHP).
-Then being able to lean out the AFR's would net even more power.
-But this wouldn't be done until after the intercooler test was complete.
+With that said there were still very good gains from the header (roughly 10-15WHP), then being able to lean out the AFR's would net even more power, but this wouldn't be done until after the intercooler test was complete.

 Leaks, yes sometimes we leak.....

-We experienced a pretty large leak as the boost tube on the PERRIN TMIC slip off the turbo a few times (due to a second, and oily Y pipe) and it is amazing how much this makes a difference in power and temps.
+We experienced a pretty large leak as the boost tube on the PERRIN TMIC slipped off the turbo a few times (due to a second, and oily Y pipe) and it is amazing how much this makes a difference in power and temps.
 The obvious thought is power because of the loss of boost.
 But there wasn't much in the loss of boost at all.
 Because the ECU is always adjusting for boost by keeping the wastegate closed, we didn't really see much change at all until above 6000RPM.
-Where we did see change was in temperatures.
-We saw turbo outlet temps go up 25+ degrees and IC outlet temps almost as much.
-This 25 degrees is where we lost power.
-25 degrees hotter air mean less dense air, and less power.
+Where we did see change, was in temperatures.
+We saw turbo outlet temps go up 25+ degrees F and intercooler outlet temps almost as much.
+This 25 degrees F is where we lost power.
+25 degrees F hotter air mean less dense air, and less power.
 So why is this?
 Its pretty simple if you look at a compressor map for a turbo.
-If you plot air flow vs boost, you will see that more boost or more air flow pushes the turbo efficiency way off the map.
+If you plot airflow vs. boost, you will see that more boost or more airflow pushes the turbo efficiency way off the map.
 This means a less efficient turbo and bye bye power.
 Another effect on power is how rich the car runs with a leak.
-Richer AFR's occur because the ECU thinks there is air entering the engine and adds more fuel.
+Richer AFRs occur because the ECU thinks there is air entering the engine and adds more fuel.
 The ECU doesn't know the air is escaping.
-Of course the size of the leak will depend on how rich the AFR gets, but either way its bad.
+Of course the size of the leak will depend on how rich the AFR gets, but either way it's bad.
 The richer AFR and the turbo being less efficient can cause significant losses in power.

 One item people don't think about is the blow off valve.
-If this leaks, its not as noticeable.
-Because on a Subaru the BOV is vented back to the intake, so the car will at least not run richer.
-But the turbo efficiency thing comes into play and again a loss in power.
+If this leaks, it's not as noticeable.
+On a Subaru, the BOV is vented back to the intake, so the car will at least not run richer, but the turbo efficiency comes into play, and again a loss in power.
 We are bringing this up because certain types of leaks may not be noticed on a boost gauge, and only seen on the dyno with a loss in power.
 It is always a good idea to check for boost leaks, or vacuum leaks in your boost system.
 This could be as simple as checking all the vacuum hoses to something a little more complicated like building a plug for the intake system and pressurizing the entire intake/boost tube system with compressed air.
 This will ensure your turbo is working properly, and you are not losing any power.